TheMoirs/BTM/replit.md

     - **Safe Re-generation**: Updates scheduled playoff matches if initial stage results change before playoffs, protecting completed matches.

 ### Features
 - **Teams Management**: Add individually or bulk import via Excel.
 Supports inline editing and "Edit All" mode for bulk updates.
 Division changes are prevented once a team has any matches.
+Division filter allows viewing teams from specific divisions.
 - **Matches Management & Reporting**: View, edit, track matches.
 Generate PDF reports grouped by stage.
 Edit All mode with keyboard navigation for efficient score entry.
 - **Results Summary & Reports**: View team statistics and match results.
 The detailed results table can be filtered by stage.
 The Summary dialog always shows all stages grouped by Stage → Division, providing a complete tournament overview regardless of filter settings.
 PDF reports include tournament name and timestamp.
 - **Read-Only Mode (View-Only Sharing)**: Generate shareable URLs (`?view=readonly&tournament={id}`) for public viewing without editing controls.
 Auto-opens Results Summary in read-only mode.

 ## Recent Changes

+### Division Filter on Teams Page (November 2025)
+Added division filtering capability to Teams page for easier team management:
+- Division filter dropdown appears when teams exist, allowing selection of specific divisions or "All Divisions"
+- Filter only shows divisions that currently have teams (cleaner UX, avoids empty options)
+- Selecting a division shows only teams from that division
+- Empty state message appears if filtered division has no teams (with "Show All Divisions" reset button)
+- Filter integrates seamlessly with existing Teams page features (Edit All, PDF export, Email, etc.)
+- Verified via E2E testing: filter correctly shows/hides divisions and teams based on selection

 ### Match Deletion Cascade (November 2025)
 Enhanced database integrity for match and results relationship: